Rate Sheet Terms and Conditions

 4.3 Exclusion of warranties

-Except as specifically set forth in these Terms and Conditions, there are no representations, warranties, or conditions, express or implied, in respect of these Terms and Conditions or the Data.
+Except as specifically set forth in this Agreement, there are no representations, warranties, or conditions, express or implied, in respect of this Agreement or the Data.
 The Company does not guarantee the availability of the Data or any website or Web Portal used to transmit the Data, or that the Data will be error-free or free from viruses or other harmful code.

 5 Liability and indemnity

 (a) To the extent permitted by law, the Company excludes all liability to the Rate Sheet Subscriber in contract, tort (including negligence), under any statute or otherwise for any loss (direct or indirect) or damage arising from or in any way connected with this Agreement or the Data, including:

 (i) any failure of, or malfunction in, access to the Data or the telecommunications system connected to it or the Web Portal;

 (ii) any inoperability or malfunction of the Rate Sheet Subscriber’s or the Company’s software or its installation, maintenance or removal;